๐Ÿ’ƒLatin American History โ€“ 1791 to Present

 These movements used state power to redistribute wealth and challenge foreign economic dominance.
 They represent attempts to address inequality through government programs rather than revolutionary overthrow.

-• Hugo Chávez's "21st-century socialism" used oil revenues to fund misiones (social programs) targeting poverty, illiteracy, and healthcare access
+Hugo Chรกvez won the 1998 presidential election on a platform of "21st-century socialism" and used Venezuela's oil revenues to fund misiones (social programs) targeting poverty, illiteracy, and healthcare access.
+Poverty rates dropped significantly during the oil boom years of the 2000s.

-• Anti-U.S. rhetoric and regional alliances through ALBA challenged neoliberal consensus and U.S. hegemony
+• Anti-U.S. rhetoric and regional alliances through ALBA (Bolivarian Alliance for the Peoples of Our Americas) challenged the neoliberal consensus and U.S. hegemony in the region

-• Economic collapse after 2014 oil price crash demonstrates the vulnerability of commodity-dependent development models
+• Economic collapse after the 2014 oil price crash exposed the vulnerability of commodity-dependent development models; hyperinflation, food shortages, and mass emigration followed

-• Roadblock tactics (piquetes) disrupted commerce to demand government response to unemployment
+• Roadblock tactics (piquetes) disrupted commerce to force government attention to unemployment and poverty

-• Working-class mobilization challenged neoliberal austerity policies imposed by the IMF
+• The movement challenged neoliberal austerity policies imposed under IMF structural adjustment programs

-Compare: Bolivarian Revolution vs. Piquetero Movement—both responded to neoliberal economic policies, but Chávez captured state power while piqueteros pressured the state from outside.
+Compare: Bolivarian Revolution vs. Piquetero Movement: both responded to neoliberal economic policies, but Chรกvez captured state power while piqueteros pressured the state from outside.
 This illustrates the difference between top-down and bottom-up approaches to economic justice.

 Identity-Based Rights Movements